Apply to Matter.

 We will select strong applicants to come in for a 30-minute interview.
 From there, if we are still intrigued, we’ll have you do our mini-project, which will simulate what it’s like to be in Matter and will help push your venture forward regardless of whether you are selected or not.
 You’ll present your mini-project results in a one-hour long deep dive with us in a semifinalist interview.
-Successful applicants will then move on to the finalist round in late May.
+Successful applicants will then move on to the finalist round.

 Overall, we are looking for multi-disciplinary teams building scalable media ventures ready to move to SF for this 5-month, intense, collaborative experience combining design thinking + entrepreneurship + media.
 We define media loosely and think of it more like “the connective tissue of society” rather than content.
 We are a great fit for both pre-seed and seed-stage ventures, and have investment structures that work for each.

 You are mission-driven

 Matter supports early-stage media entrepreneurs building start-ups that make society more informed, connected, and empowered.

 Our target ventures are existing teams of 2-4 co-founders with skill sets covering technology, business, design, and storytelling.
 We like teams who have a history of working together.
 Start-ups are a roller coaster and we want to have some assurance that your team won’t blow up for preventable human dynamics reasons like most other start-ups do.

 You are not a project, non a non-profit, not a team at an existing institution.
 What media needs more than anything else is business model innovation — and we’ve set up our constraints to help drive that innovation.
 You are pursuing a sustainable, scalable, for-profit business strategy and have built an early stage prototype of their product or service.

 You will commit to working in SF full-time